 With missing information or not transparent enough?
 Instead of giving steps 1-5, steps 1, 2, 4, and 5 were provided and step 3 was skipped.
 Something which you cannot do completely because there is an important step not included in the article.

 What do you wish to have which can make things better?
-Example would be a library which connects all resources, infographic which shows the flow from start to end.
+An example would be a library which connects all resources, an infographic which shows the flow from start to end.

 This section gives you the contents you can write about.
 It is also useful in drafting campaign plan.
 Listing down your own struggles somehow prompts that there is a need for better content on these areas.
 Thereby, an opportunity and a slot that you can fill in.

 4 Expand your Research to Narrow Down Niche further

 What are the issues of your audience?